Moving to an area in Rotterdam that requires an HVV permit? Here you can find more information about acquiring it

 Have you lived in the Rotterdam region for less than 6 years?
 And do you want to rent accommodation in an area where a housing permit is required?
 Then you must meet the following criteria:

 If you are going to live with someone who already has a housing permit and you are going to run a sustainable common household, you do not need Article 8 housing permits.
-This applies to spouses / registered partners / parents - children / sisters - brothers.
-If you are not first- or second-line relatives, but you do form a sustainable common household, you must submit a statement of sustainable common household with your application.
+This applies to spouses/registered partners, parents, children, sisters/brothers.
+Suppose you will not live with first- or second-line relatives, but you do form a sustainable common household.
+In that case, you must submit a statement of sustainable common household with your application.

 Article 10: police screening

-The municipality will first investigate whether you have caused a nuisance or displayed criminal behaviour in the past.
+The Municipality will first investigate whether you have caused a nuisance or displayed criminal behavior in the past.
 If this is not the case, you are eligible for a housing permit.
-If this is the case, you will not receive the permit, and you cannot rent the accommodation.
+If this is the case, you will not receive the permit and cannot rent the accommodation.
 The main tenant and all persons aged 16 and over who move along are screened.
-To be eligible for a housing permit, you must have Dutch nationality or a valid residence permit.
+You must have Dutch nationality or a valid residence permit to be eligible for a housing permit.

-For a Residence permit, non-EU citizens first have to make an appointment with the Immigration and Naturalization Service (IND) to apply for a residence permit.
+For a Residence permit, non-EU citizens must first make an appointment with the Immigration and Naturalization Service (IND) to apply.
 After approval from the IND, you can make an appointment to register at the city hall.
-Your Citizen Service Number (Burger Service Nummer, or BSN) will be issued after submitting the required documents.
+After submitting the required documents, your Citizen Service Number (Burger Service Nummer or BSN) will be issued.

 If you have any questions regarding the HVV permit, please contact the Municipality directly or ask your advertiser for help in the application process.